-As a consequence of Theorem 3.3 and Part 3 of Proposition 2.4, we establish the Knight Move Conjecture [2, Conjecture 1] for the class of quasi-alternating links.
-This generalizes [12, Theorem 4.5] to this class of links.
+As a consequence of Theorem 3.3 and Part 3 of Proposition 2.4, we establish the Knight Move Conjecture for quasi-alternating links.
+This generalizes [11, Theorem 4.5] to this class of links for some polynomial Kh'(L).

-Corollary 3.5.
+Corollary 3.6.
 Let L be an oriented quasi-alternating link with components L_1, L_2, \ldots, L_n .
 Let l{jk} denote the linking number of the components L_j and L_k .
 Then, we have